Kevin-Beck/TripReports/Pitt-DC-Solo-1Day/DetailedGuide.md

 Check this out, you want something that looks like the right, not something that looks like the left: https://www.bikelightdatabase.com/beamshots/#left%5Bmode%5D=117&left%5Blight%5D=volt100&right%5Bmode%5D=120&right%5Blight%5D=volt700
+Note that those lights are only rocking 2 hours of battery life.
+So this isnt a recommendation for a light, just advice for what you want your trail to look like when its lit by your light (also there arent any reflectors on the trails.)

 I took a leatherman beause I find that if something goes real bad its nice to have the option to get surgical with some pliers on a broken deraileur or whatever.
 Also the bike tool is obvious.
-You may need to tighten handlebars or whatever so you dnt want to be without it.
+You may need to tighten handlebars or change your seat or whatever so you dont want to be without it.

 Two spare tubes was totally enough, I didnt have any flats, but it was an old rule of mine on longer trips to have 2 spares so you're not terrified when you replace a flat.
 The new bike has storage in the down tube for the flat kit so its pretty easy to just toss another tube in the bag.